BONZA: Flights cancelled. Operations suspended. Planes repossessed?

-An AFR report by Ayesha de Kretser, says multiple flights out of Melbourne and the Gold Coast have been cancelled.
+According to an AFR report by Ayesha de Kretser, multiple flights out of Melbourne and the Gold Coast have been cancelled.

 An unnamed source is reporting that creditors have repossessed Bonza’s fleet of Boeing 737-MAX-8 aircraft.